 - I. Quantities: Minimal thermodynamics abstracts away details about the composition of the system, in contrast to the description of statistical mechanics expressed in terms of dynamics of micro-variables.
 It is based on macroscopic quantities that are state functions defined within equilibrium statistical mechanics (E, T, V, ...), often in the limit.
 Unlike phenomenological thermodynamics, it is not based on empirically formulated descriptions in terms of $\delta Q$ and $\delta W$ involved in transformations on systems. - II.
 Explanations: Within minimal thermodynamics we can deliver 'thermodynamic' explanations based on the behaviour of these macroscopic quantities.
 They are formulated within the theoretical framework of equilibrium statistical mechanics but are higher-level non-statistical explanations. - III.
-Autonomy: Minimal thermodynamics is partly autonomous from the statistical lower-level description, although it is based on quantities derived from it.
-Minimal thermodynamics concerns the evolution of the macroscopic quantities irrespectively from their statistical underpinning. - IV.
+Autonomy and novelty: Minimal thermodynamics is partly autonomous from the statistical lower-level description, although it is based on quantities derived from it.
+Minimal thermodynamics concerns the evolution of the macroscopic quantities irrespective of their statistical underpinning.
+Minimal thermodynamic explanations can be novel insofar as the explanations we devise via the macroscopic variables above offer additional explanations of a given phenomenon which were not available in the same form at a lower level of description. - IV.
 Trade-off: Minimal thermodynamics explanations and predictions are simpler but more limited than the statistical mechanical explanations and predictions of the same phenomenon.